-MHC is expected to play the strongest role in susceptibility to T1D.
+MHC is expected to play the strongest role in T1D susceptibility.
 However, this was not the observation in our study.
 Our results suggest that different loci effect sizes might be at play in our admix population.
 This is inferred from the observation of the significance strength observed for MHC ancestry compared to other loci.
 Therefore, it would be worth testing AIMs in this sample (expanded with extra individuals from the same region in Colombia) throughout the whole genome.
-This way it would be feasible to reveal differences in local ancestry either for known or unknown loci associated with T1D in our population.
-This would help complete the genetic architecture of the disease, in particular for our population.
-In turn, this would contribute to the knowledge of the disease biology, and also would make this population sample appropriate for applying approaches such as the polygenic risk score.
+This way, it would be feasible to reveal differences in local ancestry either for known or unknown loci associated with T1D in our population.
+This would help complete the genetic architecture of the disease, particularly for our population.
+In turn, this would contribute to the knowledge of the disease biology, and would also make this sample population appropriate for applying approaches such as the polygenic risk score.

 ACKNOWLEDGEMENTS

 We are very grateful to the patients that participated in this study.
-We are also very grateful to doctors Martin Toro, Maria Victoria Lopera, Jorge García and Alejandra Velez for contributing patients to this study.
+We are also very grateful to Doctors Martin Toro, Maria Victoria Lopera, Jorge García and Alejandra Velez for contributing patients to this study.